“Air-Mobile”

 A Troop, 1st Squadron, 9th Cav (Call sign “7” first sergeant position it’s said so?
 I don’t exactly get that) “The Boldest Cavalry The World Has Ever Known”, The 1st Squadron, 9th Cavalry was the reconnaissance section of the 1st Air Cavalry Division in Viet Nam 1965-1971.

-The story here is it was bought at auction, and all bundled up in an old travel bag. a “Go Bag”, you might call it, with much of the rest of the uniforms missing already, and a couple of bits with no matching uniform to go on, so the pocket hanger went here with what I did have.
+The story here is that it was bought at an auction, and all bundled up in an old travel bag. a “Go Bag”, you might call it, with much of the rest of the uniforms missing already, and a couple of bits with no matching uniform to go on, so the pocket hanger went here with what I did have.

 So, I bought a duffle bag with 3 uniforms in it basically, and a helmet as I remember, so that was upgraded, but he had been a Cav pilot, The jacket and shirts, were a mix of ranks, but I did not notice at first, there was a mix of insignia too.
 It had his leg-note book, and other personnel items to show as well, not all of that was shown here.